lukeje/correctBmatrixOverflow/README.md

 Notes:
 - The input folder must only contain DICOM files.
 - The DICOM files in the input folder must correspond to only one acquisition, otherwise the *b*-vectors and *b*-values from multiple acquisitions would be concatenated.
-- If there are multiple files per volume (i.e. the mosaic output option was not used on the scanner) then there will be one *b*-vector and *b*-value per slice rather than per volume in the output files.
+- If there are multiple files per volume (e.g. because the mosaic output option was not used on the scanner) then there will be one *b*-vector and *b*-value per image (slice) rather than per volume in the output files.
 - Acquisition order is not (currently) checked; it is assumed that this matches the order of the files returned by running [`dir`](https://mathworks.com/help/matlab/ref/dir.html) on the input folder.
 - The Siemens CSA DICOM fields must be present in the DICOM files.